 Because of modern technology, it’s easier than ever to maintain close ties with loved ones from anywhere.
 Besides, if you miss seeing them in person, you can always invite them to travel with you for a little while.

-Steps towards Digital Nomadism Anyone Can Take
+Steps towards Digital Nomadism YOU MIGHT BE ABLE TO Take

 If you’re being held back by your job…